Our Ph.D. Students

 management from Beijing International Studies University.
 Her research interests are

-in the areas of value co-creation, and the marketing and sharing economy in the tourism
+in the areas of consumer behavior toward value co-creation in the sharing economy,

 View Zhang's CV here.